Seborider/Seborider/README.md

 - 📫 How to reach me **mayer.sebobo@gmail.com**

-- ⚡ Fun fact **I once rode a motorbike through Vietnam as founding member of the famous Cobra Gang 🐍**
+- ⚡ Fun fact **I rode a motorbike through Vietnam as founding member of the famous Cobra Gang 🐍**

 <h3 align="center">Stats:</h3>